 Body found floating in Audubon Park lagoon Sunday

-NEW ORLEANS - A body was found floating in the lagoon at Audubon Park Sunday, according to the New Orleans Police Department.
+NEW ORLEANS - Police are investigating after the body of a 25-year-old was found floating in the lagoon at Audubon Park on Sunday.

-According to WWLTV, NOPD as well as the New Orleans Fire Department and New Orleans coroner were on the scene near a jogging trail at Perrier Street and Exposition Boulevard.

 Police officials told WWLTV that the incident is being investigated as an unclassified death.